-His Total Expenses are \$42,082 based on
+His Total Expenses are \$49,517 based on

-Basic expenses of \$ 39,582 for first-year student living at See budget table on page 8. home Allowable expenses of \$2,500 for his computer purchase See pages 9 - 11 for allowable expenses. and moving expenses
+Basic expenses of \$47,017 for first-year student living at home See budget table on page 10.
+Allowable expenses of \$2,500 for his computer purchase and moving expenses See pages 11 for allowable expenses.

-His Total Resources are \$43,433 based on
+His Total Resources are \$60,045 based on

-Parental deeming contribution of \$13,133 See page 15 - 17 for parental deeming formula.
-Summer deeming contribution of \$1,000 See page 14 for summer earnings formula.
-Savings of \$ 12,000 See page 13 for student assets information.
-RRSP of \$10,000 See page 14 for RRSP deeming formula.
-Government student assistance of \$7,300 See page 12 for government student financial assistance.
+Parental deeming contribution of \$24,345 See page 17 for parental deeming formula.
+Summer deeming contribution of \$1,000 See pages 16-17 for summer earnings formula.
+Savings of \$17,000 See page 15 for student assets information.
+RRSP of \$10,000 See page 16 for RRSP deeming formula.
+Government student assistance of \$7,700 See page 14 for government student financial assistance.

-Jason's financial aid assessment shows that he has \$1,351 more in Total Resources than Total Expenses (\$42,082 - \$43,433), thus all of his need can be met by his personal assets, family contribution and government financial assistance.
+Jason's financial aid assessment shows that he has \$10,528 more in Total Resources than Total Expenses (\$60,045 -\$49,517), thus all of his need can be met by his personal assets, family contribution and government financial assistance.
 He is thus not eligible for any Faculty of Law funding for his first year.
-He can look into taking out an interest-bearing loan with Scotiabank; such a loan, however, will not be considered eligible for either interest-free relief or the Back-end Debt Relief Program.
-Jason's government loans will be eligible for the Back-End Deb Relief program.
+He can look into taking out an interest-bearing loan with Scotiabank or TD; such a loan, however, will not be considered eligible for either interest-free relief or the Post-Graduation Debt Relief Program.
+Jason's government loans will be eligible for the Post-Graduation Debt Relief program.